nils-keller-dev/moody-arduino/README.md

 In addition to these facial expressions, there are also some special facial expressions that are triggered by external events.
 If the temperature sensor detects a temperature above or below a certain threshold, the "hot" or "cold" facial expression is displayed, respectively.
 If the knock sensor detects a vibration, the "shock" facial expression appears briefly.

 Moody-Arduino is designed to be easily customizable, so you can add your own facial expressions and modify their sequence.
-You can find out more about that in the [`moody-images`](https://github.com/tsomic/moody-images) and [`moody-mapper`](https://github.com/tsomic/moody-mapper) repositories.
+You can find out more about that in the [`moody-mapper`](https://github.com/tsomic/moody-mapper) repository.

 <br/>